 The charged particles collide with gas molecules and energy is released, a bit like fluorescent light.

 Iceland has won the Miss World competition four times and the title of Strong Man eight times.

 The Icelanders love sauce, gravy and dipping condiments.
 They have a special sauce for almost every kind of dish that they eat.

-Modern day Iceland is known for their love of monster trucks and they offer ‘Super Jeep’ tours through the ice and snow.
+Modern day Iceland is known for their love of monster trucks, and some companies offer ‘Super Jeep’ tours through the ice and snow.